fabienmorgan/Self-Supervised_Numerical_Pre-Training_for_Symbolic_Regression/README.md

 This repository contains the code and resources for the bachelor thesis "Self-Supervised Numerical Pre-Training for Symbolic Regression " by Fabien Morgan.

 ### Overview
-TODO
-NSRwH
+This Bachelor thesis investigates recent advancements in the field of Neural Symbolic Regression (NSR) and applies these methods.
+The novel approach utilized for NSR in this thesis is Contrastive Learning, inspired by the paper "MMSR: Symbolic Regression is a Multimodal Task" (arXiv:2402.18603).
+The performance of the models was extensively analyzed, particularly considering domain shifts.
+The code is built upon the [codebase](https://github.com/SymposiumOrganization/ControllableNeuralSymbolicRegression/tree/main) of the paper "Controllable Neural Symbolic Regression" (arXiv:2304.10336).

 ## Getting Started

 ### Prerequisites
 * Tested on Python 3.11
-* Tested on Ubuntu TODO
+* Tested on Ubuntu 20.04
-* Tested on PyTorch TODO
+* Tested on PyTorch 2.2.1
-* Tested on Pytorch Lightning TODO
+* Tested on Pytorch Lightning 1.9.5
 ### Installation
 Clone the repository:
 ```